anayib/rag-langchain-book/README.md

 1. Clone the repository
 2. Install the requirements
-3. Run the script
+3. Run the the following command to create the vector database:
-4. Optionally, you can clean up the Chroma database by running the following command:

 ```bash
 python create_database.py